mitmproxy/mitmproxy/docs/src/content/concepts-protocols.md

 HTTP/1.0 and HTTP/1.1 support in mitmproxy is based on our custom HTTP stack, which takes care of all semantics and on-the-wire parsing/serialization tasks.

-mitmproxy currently does not support HTTP trailers - but if you want to send us a PR, we promise to take look!
+mitmproxy currently does not parsing HTTP trailers - but if you want to send us a PR, we promise to take look!

 ## HTTP/2